-REPL are using its off-shore centre in Cape Town, South Africa to automate the POS and JDA back office regression packs.
+REPL are using its near-shore centre in Cape Town, South Africa to automate the POS and JDA back office regression packs.

-Says Antony, “We’re integrating the three, so there’s a fully automated solution that starts with fuel transactions, adds retail purchases as a sale, automatically pays with a physical credit or debit card using our automated cards robot, and then checks it’s automatically gone through the system to the back office.
+Says Antony, “We’re integrating the three, so there’s a fully automated solution that starts with fuel transactions, adds retail purchases as a sale, automatically tenders with a physical credit or debit card using our automated cards robot, and then as part of our automation run also checks reconciliation between POS and BOS.
 This also helps clients make sure the stock reconciliation has been completed”.

 Where Automation Meets Robotics